amirBgazand/EDI/README.md

    You should place all the `.hea` and `.mat` files in their respective folders within the `6-PhysioNetChallenge2020_Training_E` directory.

-Now your data is ready to be used for your project.
+Now your data is ready to be used for the project.